mromeolisten/Azure_Kinect_R-D/README.md

 Overall we found that we can integrate

 Alternatives:
 [Coral](https://coral.withgoogle.com/): Allows for localized (non-cloud based), free usage of Tensorflow based real-time object detection libraries.
-The device is handheld and can be used any where offline to
+The device is handheld that can be run offline.

-YOLO (You Only Look Once) <iframe width="640" height="480" src="https://www.youtube.com/embed/MPU2HistivI"></iframe> is a real-time software package that is open-source and can run on a live video stream.
+YOLO (You Only Look Once): is a real-time software package that is open-source and can run on a live video stream. <br/>

+<iframe width="640" height="480" src="https://www.youtube.com/embed/MPU2HistivI"></iframe>

 <a name="speech"></a>
 #### Speech to Text
 <a name="vision"></a>